Cyanazine: Efficacy

 Cyanazine is used in the following doses: for preventing weeds, a dose of 0,14 kg/km2 – 0,54 kg/km2 is used.
 To treat existing weeds, 0.136 kg/km2 – 0,23 kg/km2 is used.

 In animals and algae, the LD50/LC50/EC50 are as following:

 After repeated doses of 25 ppm cyanazine mixed in rat diets, no toxic effects were seen.

 Adverse effects

 Cyanazine was found to pollute surface waters and drinking waters in multiple countries in North America and in groundwaters in the Netherlands.
 However, cyanazine or cyanazine degradation products have not been detected in food.
-Based on data from Canada and the Netherlands, intake from drinking water is around an estimate 0.2-0.3 µg/day.
-The WHO organisation therefore set a maximum value of 0.198 µg/kg body weight, due to possible toxic effects to humans.
+Based on data from Canada and the Netherlands, intake from drinking water is around an estimate 0.2-0.3 μg/day.
+The World Health Organization (WHO) set a maximum value of 0.198 μg/kg body weight, due to possible toxic effects to humans.

 Furthermore, as seen in the table above, aquatic lifeforms are affected at a much lower concentration of cyanazine than terrestrial animals.
 That, combined with the fact that cyanazine quickly washes out of the soil to the surrounding waters, makes that the aquatic ecosystems are most compromised by cyanazine.